 Certificate Package Installer (Legacy)

 The certificate package installer predates the token-based variant and relies on the user to properly locate all dependencies during deployment.
 It is considered a legacy installer type because the token-based installer achieves the exact same purpose with reduced complexity.
 However, some deployment situations may be more suited to the certificate package installer type.
-For example, the certificate package installer type is often the only option if you need to deploy the Insight Agent on air gapped systems.
+For example, the certificate package installer type is often the only option if you need to deploy the Insight Agent on restricted or firewalled systems.

 How the Certificate Package Works

 The certificate package installer comes in the form of a ZIP file that also contains the necessary certificates that pertain to your organization.
 Since these dependencies come in the ZIP file itself, the installer does not rely on the Insight platform to retrieve them.
 However, this also means that you must properly locate the installer with its dependencies in order for the installation to complete successfully.

 Now that you know how these installer types work and how they differ, consider which would be most suitable for deployment in your environment.
 After you decide which of these installers to use, proceed to the Download page for further instructions.